Louisli0515/Financial-Markets-Yale-University-Coursea-Note/README.md

 * Created by Chicago Borad of Trade (CBOT) 1988.
 * Show timing of expected actions of Federal Open Market Committee.
 * One-month-ahead forecast errors typically in the ten to twenty basis point range.

+### Options Overview

+#### Options

+* Calls, a right to buy
+* Puts, a right to sell
+* With options, one pays money to have a choice in the future.
+* Essence of options is not that I buy the ability to vacillate, or to exercise free will.
+The choice one makes actually depends only on the underlying asset price.
+* Options are truncated claims on assets.

+#### Terms of Options Contract

+* Exercise date
+* Exercise price
+* Definition of underlying and number of shares.

+### Why Options exist

+#### Why Have Options?
+A. Theoretical

+* Theoretical Reason: Kenneth Arrow argued that a major source of economic inefficiency is the absence of markets for risks.
+* Stephen Ross argued that financial options have a central place in the form of "completing the market".

+#### Why Have Options?
+B. Behavioral

+* Salience and Attention.
+* People buy insurance, do not want to give up up side of investment.
+* Peace of mind, with put option.

+### Ubiquity of Options

+#### Ubiquity of Options

+* Limited Liability makes stocks into an option, gives peace of mind.
+* Mortgages involve an option to default (in non-recourse states).
+* Mortgages have a prepayment option.
+When you sell, you do not have to buy your way out of the mortgage.

+#### Options Exchanges

+* Chicago Board Options Exchange, a spinoff from the Chicago Board of Tradae 1973, traded first standardised options.
+* Futures exchanges trade options on futures.

+### Put/Call parity

+#### Put-Call Parity Relation

+* Put option price - call option price = present value of strike price + present value of dividends - price of stock
+* Price of  stock = call price + pdv strke + pdv dividends - put price
+* For European options, this formula must hold, otherwise there would be arbitrage profit opportunities.

+### Using Options to Hedge

+#### Using Options to Hedge

+* To put a floor on one's holding of stock, one can buy a put on same number of shares.
+* Alternatively, one can just decide to sell whenever the price reaches the floor.